 The Workgroup discussed the overview of the CBA, in particular the requirement to gain insight on potential ESO costs/savings through a CBA with a framework which answers the defect and assessed by the Workgroup as required.

-The scope of the Cost Benefit Analysis (CBA) the ESO Modelling Team will undertake and planned timelines where discussed with Workgroup, with three work packages identified as below:
+The scope of the CBA the ESO Modelling Team will undertake and planned timelines where discussed with Workgroup, with three work packages identified as below:

 Impact on price stack available in the BM– Based on the last three years, identify how the actions taken by ESO would change based on the different price stacks of bids and offers.